Back Pain: Symptoms, Causes, Treatment and When to See a Physio

 A good back pain physiotherapist will also help you understand your pain, build resilience, and guide you through structured recovery.

-When to See a Physio
+When Should You See a Physio for Back Pain?

-You should see a physiotherapist if:
+You should consider seeing a physiotherapist if:

 - Your pain lasts more than a few days or keeps returning